July

 Dachshunds, a popular breed in the States prior to WWI, were commonly called "liberty dogs" when the war began, just as German Shepherds became "Alsations."
 I've read that the American Kennel Club officially changed the name Dachshund to Badger Dog for a short time but I have not verified this.

+There's much to be found on the internet about the anti-German sentiment of that era.
 I have an estimated half-dozen postcards of similar theme which I'll post from time to time - but not too often!

 June